Rhubarb

 Rhubarb is the fleshy, edible stalks (petioles) of species and hybrids (culinary rhubarb) of Rheum in the family Polygonaceae, which are cooked and used for food.
 The plant is a herbaceous perennial that grows from short, thick rhizomes.
 Historically, different plants have been called "rhubarb" in English.
-The large, triangular leaves contain high levels of oxalic acid and anthrone glycosides, making them inedible.
+The large, triangular leaves contain high levels of oxalic acid and anthrone glycosides, making them poisonous and therefore inedible.
 The small flowers are grouped in large compound leafy greenish-white to rose-red inflorescences.

 The precise origin of culinary rhubarb is unknown.
 The species Rheum rhabarbarum (syn.
-R. undulatum) and R. rhaponticum were grown in Europe before the 18th century and used for medicinal purposes.
+R. undulatum) and R. rhaponticum were grown in Europe before the 18th century and used in folk medicine.
 By the early 18th century, these two species and a possible hybrid of unknown origin, R. × hybridum, were grown as vegetable crops in England and Scandinavia.
 They readily hybridize, and culinary rhubarb was developed by selecting open-pollinated seed, so its precise origin is almost impossible to determine.
 In appearance, samples of culinary rhubarb vary on a continuum between R. rhaponticum and R. rhabarbarum.
 However, modern rhubarb cultivars are tetraploids with 2n = 44, in contrast to 2n = 22 for the wild species.

 Rhubarb is a vegetable but is often put to the same culinary uses as fruits.
 The leaf stalks can be used raw while they have a crisp texture, but are most commonly cooked with sugar and used in pies, crumbles, and other desserts.
 They have a strong, tart taste.
 Many cultivars have been developed for human consumption, most of which are recognised as Rheum × hybridum by the Royal Horticultural Society.

 Etymology

-The word rhubarb is likely to have derived in the 14th century from the Old French rubarbe, which came from the Latin rheubarbarum and Greek rha barbaron, meaning "foreign rhubarb".
+The word rhubarb is likely to have derived in the 14th century from the Old French rubarbe, which came from the Latin rheubarbarum and Greek rha barbaron, meaning "foreign rha".
 The Greek physician Dioscorides used the Greek word ῥᾶ (rha), whereas Galen later used ῥῆον (rhēon), Latin rheum.
 These in turn derive from a Persian name for species of Rheum.
 The specific epithet rhaponticum, applying to one of the presumed parents of the cultivated plant, means "rha from the region of the Black Sea" or the river Volga, rha being its ancient name.